JeffTheK/ubiquit/doc/dir.md

 `static Null make(String path)` - creates directory using *path*

-`Null constructor(String path)` - opens a directoryif exists or creates a new one if not
+`Null constructor(String path)` - opens a directory if exists or creates a new one if not

 `Array list_files` - lists files of the directory